o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. In the mesh component, under **Model Asset**, type `tree.fbx` or click the file button to find `tree.fbx` in your project's `Objects` folder.
 1. Again in the mesh component, click **Add Material Component**, click the file icon next to *Default Material* and select your material that you made earlier (`my_material`).

-Now, we have a tree (at an offset)!
+We have a tree (at an offset)!
 This tree is important because it uses vertex colors that we will be using to determine how the tree should bend.

 Note on vertex colors: You can use a DCC tool to color the vertices to match the type of bending you want to do on each part of the tree:
 * Red vertex color: smaller movement with high frequency of random sinusoidal noise.